Skip to main content

 Create multiple partitions in batch

 Multiple partitions can be created in batch at and after table creation.
 You can specify the start and end time for all the partitions created in batch in START() and END() and the partition increment value in EVERY().
-However, note that the range of partitions is left-closed and right-open, which includes the start time but does not include the end time.
+However, note that the range of partitions is right hand half open, which includes the start time but does not include the end time.
 The naming rule for partitions is the same as that of dynamic partitioning.

 When the partitioning column is of date type, at table creation, you can use START() and END() to specify the start date and end date for all the partitions created in batch, and EVERY(INTERVAL xxx) to specify the incremental interval between two partitions.
 Currently, the interval granularity supports HOUR (since v3.0), DAY, WEEK, MONTH, and YEAR.